 Property and equipment are recorded at cost at the date of purchase, or in the case of donated assets, at fair value at the date of receipt.
 These assets are capitalized when the Organization determines that substantial future benefits will be achieved and have a cost value of at least \$5,000.
 Depreciation is calculated on a straight-line basis over the estimated useful lives of property and equipment, which are currently set at 5 years.
 Maintenance and repairs are expensed as incurred and major improvements are capitalized.
-Depreciation expense was \$6,001 for the year ended June 30, 2016.
+Depreciation expense was \$6,546 and \$6,001 for the years ended June 30, 2017 and 2016, respectively.